UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 The `--rsync-path="sudo rsync"` option allows us to access files on the target system (RPi) that may require elevated rights.
 The rsync configuration changes we made on the RPi itself is what allowed us to use this flag.

 The `--delete` option will delete any files from our host system if they have also been deleted on the RPi.
-You can probably ommit this but I used it as I was troubleshooting library install issues on the RPi.
+You can probably omit this but I used it as I was troubleshooting library install issues on the RPi.

 ### 4.4 Fix symbolic links
 The files we copied in the previous step still have symbolic links pointing to the file system on the Raspberry Pi.
 We need to alter this so that they become relative links from the new sysroot directory on the host machine.